MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/resilient-architectures.md

 ## Multi Region Services

-- DynamoDB Global Tables: multi wau replication, enabled by Streams
+- DynamoDB Global Tables: multi-way replication, enabled by Streams
-- AWS Config Aggregators: multi region and multi account aggregated view in one account
+- AWS Config Aggregators: multi-region and multi-account aggregated view in one account
 - RDS Cross Region Read Replicas: used for Read and disaster recovery
-- Aurora Global Database: one region is master, other is for read and disaster recovery
+- Aurora Global Database: one region is master, the other is for read and disaster recovery purposes
 - EBS volumes snapshots, AMI, RDS snapshots can be copied to other regions
 - VPC peering to allow private traffic between regions
 - Route 53 uses a global network of DNS servers